geckoprojects-org/org.gecko.graphql/org.gecko.whiteboard.graphql.example/README.md

    Then you can simply reference your internal service and delegate the actual functionality to it.

-4. Next setp is to set up the runtime.
+4. Next step is to set up the runtime.
 Create a `.bndrun` file, and put the dependencies to your service implementation and to the configurator and that`s it.
 All the other dependencies are resolved through the annotations.

    ![](./images/example7.png)

-5. The Result will be a GraphQL API running under http://:8080/graphql in which you can do something like
+5. The Result will be a GraphQL API running under http://:8082/graphql in which you can do something like

    ![](./images/example5.png)